sevanjam/tsl/README.md

 # TSL v5 Go Module

+This documentation is written using ChatGPT and still isn't reviewed by the Author ...

 A reliable, production-grade Go module for the [TSL UMD v5 protocol](https://www.tslproducts.com/umd/).
 Supports both receiver and sender operation, with robust logging and flexible deployment.

 ---